ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 These are the types of logs you want to transfer to your Logs Data Platform.
 Here are examples that may be available depending on the components of your VMware on OVHcloud Hosted Private Cloud architecture:

-- **esxi**: only some applications are filtered
+- `esxi`: Only some applications are filtered.
-- **nsxtEdge**: everything is forwarded, no filter
+- `nsxtEdge`: Everything is forwarded, no filter.
-- **vcsa**: only some applications are forwarded
+- `vcsa`: Only some applications are forwarded.
-- **nsxtManager**: only some applications are filtered
+- `nsxtManager`: Only some applications are filtered.

-### Step 1 - Enable security options
+### Step 1 - Enable Log Forwarder in managed vSphere

 > [!alert]
-> If the "logForwarder" is not enabled within your security options pack, contact OVHcloud support.
+> If the `logForwarder` pack is not enabled within your pack options (base or advanced security), contact OVHcloud support.
 >
-> If you want the `logForwarder` feature without advanced security options, contact OVHcloud support.
+> If you want the `logForwarder` feature without the advanced security and base packs, contact OVHcloud support to enable it manually.
 >

 #### Via the OVHcloud API <a name="security-options"></a>